Identifying possible funding

 - More details on the University of Bradford website and the Find A Masters site.

-The majority of funding for research comes from research councils, each specialising in a particular field.
-Each of the research councils has slightly different arrangements for studentships.
-To find out further details click on the research council's website click on the relevant link below:
+The majority of funding for research comes from research councils, each part of the UK Research and Innovation agency but specialising in a particular field.
+Each research councils has slightly different arrangements for studentships; follow the below links for details:

 - Economic and Social Research Council (ESRC)